 As they say, getting old is not for the faint of heart.
 Aging is a difficult and uncomfortable process, and it can be disorienting and very stressful for many dogs.
 Even a dog who has been generally carefree his or her entire life might start to demonstrate stress signals in their old age, and these can often translate into problematic behavior in dogs.

 A senior dog might start to express fear of strangers or loud noises or changes in their environment that previously didn’t impact them at all.
 Separation stress also crops up in some dogs who are aging.
 A senior dog might communicate their stress with behaviors like pacing, panting, or whining.

 Likewise, stress might manifest as compulsive dog behaviors.
-These can include hallucinations like snapping or biting at imaginary flies, overgrooming (which can cause hot spots and other skin issues), and neurotic tail chasing (not to be confused with a simple case of the zoomies).
+These can include hallucinations like snapping or biting at imaginary flies, overgrooming, which can cause skin issues, and neurotic tail chasing (not to be confused with a simple case of the zoomies).
 When navigating some of these behavior problems – which can be understandably disruptive to a dog owner’s life – remember that aging is difficult and your dog is undergoing a major transformation into a new chapter of life.
 Give them grace.